paulzhang1992/Data-Management-and-Database-Design/Assignment_2/README.md

     2. *When should you use an entity versus attribute?
 (Example: address of a person could be modeled as either)*<br/>
         Entities do have a key attribute are considered as weak entities.
 That's when it should be split into attributes.
+        For my case tweet account for each NBA teams do not have a strong relationship since the team entity is trying to have relation with games and players.
+        I decide the put them into a separate entity where twitter account information for all parties are stored.

     3. *When should you use an entity or relationship, and placement of attributes?
 (Example: a manager could be modeled as either)*<br/>
         When the attributes can have relation with in them where a relational entities can explain it easier.
+        Another case is when multiple information is stored in one cell.
+For example, hashtags for tweets, it is very difficult to deal with.
+        This is why I choose to build a entity for hashtags which have a one to many relationship with the entity for tweets.

     4. *How did you choose your keys?
 Which are unique?*<br/>
         Primary keys for most entities is a unique ID that are pre generated when acquiring the data.
 These IDs are verified to be unique during the data auditing process.
         Some entities such as web scraped data was assigned a unique value as primary key manually.

     5. *Did you model hierarchies using the “ISA” design element?
 Why or why not?*<br/>
+        Yes, but only for all-star players.
+That is the only place where an all-star player is a nba player.
+        There are only is in relationships for other part of my database such as hashtags is in tweets. player is in draft history  etc.

     6. *Were there design alternatives?
 What are their trade-offs: entity vs. attribute, entity vs. relationship, binary vs. ternary relationships?*<br/>